 Have restrictive time off policies, and you’ll struggle to find great job applicants.
 Make it unfair or difficult to get time off, and you’ll struggle to retain your employees.
 Neglect to make a policy and you’ll struggle to stay staffed during peak vacation times.

-Time off is seen as directly connected to quality of life, the freedom to maintain a healthy personal life away from work as the need arises.
+Time off is seen as directly connected to the quality of life, the freedom to maintain a healthy personal life away from work as the need arises.

 Communicate Your Time Off Policies At The Start